mpckkk/Ma.io/README.md

 On this website there are several features that will continue to be updated and added in the future.

-### 💻 JavaScript Playground

-A no-fuss pure JavaScript playground with a live feedback loop.

 ### 🕗 Wakatime

 Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.